Meteorology: Climate Study and Long Term Monitoring / Modeling

 There is tremendous interest in decreasing the world’s reliance on fossil fuel energy and increasing production of Alternative “Green” Energy such as Solar Power.
 Photovoltaic (PV) and Concentrating Solar Power (CSP) are two rapidly growing industries worldwide to meet these objectives.
 Accurate solar measurements are be used for determining the best site selections for the plants, for predicting solar inputs and for testing the performance of the plants based on the inputs.

-In general, a PV site will mount a SPP Pyranometer in the plane of the array to measure the “Total Irradiance in the plane of array” (TPA) and the CSP site will use the sNIP Pyrheliometer on an SMT Tracker to measure Direct Normal Irradiance (DNI).
-Often though, the researchers will prefer to intall a complete solar monitoring station to measure Global, Diffuse and Direct (and TPA).
+In general, a PV site will mount a SPP or GPP Pyranometer in the plane of the PV array to measure the In Plane Irradiance (POA) with a growing interest in the In Plane Rearside Irraidance for BiFacial measurements.
+The CSP site will use the sNIP Pyrheliometer on the SMT Tracker to measure the Direct Normal Irradiance (DNI).
+Researchers will often also include a complete solar monitoring station to measure Global, Diffuse and Direct and Albedo.

 Solar Reference (PV) Cells are made of the same materials used in PV Panels are are common for evaluating the performance of PV.
 However, different designs and constructions of Reference Cells result in different performance results due to temperature and spectral selectivity.
 Therefore, the SPP Pyranometer is used as a thermopile based standard for different Reference Cells to be compared with traceabilty to the World Radiation Reference (WRR).